-Fire protection is currently available for the Kapa'a area by from a new county fire station located on the north end of Kapa'a town, approximately 2.0-miles away from the property on Kūhiō Highway.
+Fire protection is currently available for the Kapa'a area from a new county fire station located on the north end of Kapa'a Town, approximately 2.0-miles away from the property on Kūhiō Highway.

-The applicant will work with State and Local Civil Defense on incorporating appropriate siren coverage that may include a 121 db(c) omni-directional siren within the 3.1 acres designate for the proposed park area below Kapaa Middle School.
+Petitioner will work with State and Local Civil Defense on incorporating appropriate siren coverage that may include a 121 db(c) omni-directional siren within the 3.1 acres designate for the proposed park area below Kapaa Middle School.